Mert-Cihangiroglu/UAV_DETECTION/readMe.txt

-Dear Shahram Taheri,
 We attached the needed implementation file for testing, but we could not attached the "weights" file because of the size of it.
-If you need further information we can provide them.